 Latin Baby Names for Boys

-There are many Latin baby boy names currently at the top of the U.S. baby boy name list, including Oliver, Lucas, and Alexander.
+Many Latin baby boy names are currently at the top of the U.S. baby boy name list, including Oliver, Lucas, and Alexander.
 You can’t go wrong with these classic and strong Latin boy names.

 Here are our favorite Latin baby boy names:

-Some of these popular Latin boy names, such as Austin and Calvin, have been around a while and still make an excellent choice for modern times.
-Other Latin names, like August and Sebastian, are traditional names showing current spikes in popularity, plus they bring with them great nickname options like Auggie, Gus, and Seb or Sebby.
+Some of these popular Latin boy names, such as Austin and Calvin, have been around for a while and still make an excellent choice for modern times.
+Other Latin names, like August and Sebastian, are traditional names showing current spikes in popularity, plus they come with great nickname options like Auggie, Gus, and Seb or Sebby.

 Less Common Names